rah/optimal-search/README.md

 which they search represents a 2-dimensional plane.
 Prey items appear to be detected via mechanical response rather than chemical senses (although this is likely to play a part).

-This analysis asks two questions concerning the optinal search path:
+This analysis asks two questions concerning the optimal search path:
  - to find a prey item given an environmental abundance of that item
  - to find a prey item once discovered and the prey item evades the predator
  - when to give up searching in a particular area